vinser/flibgolite-docs/site/content/en/docs/advanced.md

 ACCEPTED: "en, ru, uk"
 ```

 4.2.
-By default bookreader will show menues and comments in English `"en"` If you want in Russian or Ukranian you can change this setting to `"ru"` or `"uk`"
+By default bookreader will show menus and comments in English `"en"` If you want in Russian or Ukrainian you can change this setting to `"ru"` or `"uk`"

 ```yml
 # Default english locale for opds feeds (bookreaders opds menu tree) can be changed to: